stevedatadog/katacoda-scenarios/api-automation-iac/2-the-command-line/1-research-request.md

 `$QUERY` is a little tricky if you're new to Datadog metric queries.
 The main [Metrics documentation](https://docs.datadoghq.com/metrics/#querying-metrics) has a useful section about constructing queries.

-The Datadog Metrics Explorer can also help you construct a query, if you know which metric you want.
+The Datadog Metrics Explorer can also help you construct a query if you know which metric you want.
 Looking at the **Metrics** tab of the [Redis integration](https://app.datadoghq.com/account/settings#integrations/redis), `redis.cpu.sys` stands out:

 ![Redis integration metrics redis.cpu.sys](./assets/redis_integration_cpu.png)